 See the “Milestones” section below for more information.

 In the research phase the student begins specialized study and research under the supervision of a member of the faculty.
 Faculty research directors meet regularly with students (via distance learning) to develop and refine the dissertation.
 Students are expected to attend each meeting.
 Students usually complete the research phase in two years.

 Upon successful completion of the classroom phase, students will be registered for 3 credit hours of EMSE 8999 Dissertation Research in Summer semesters and 6 credit hours in each Fall and Spring semester culminating in the dissertation defense.
 Extension beyond 30 credit hours of EMSE 8999 may be approved depending on the student’s satisfactory progress toward achievement of the milestones.
 In such a case, the student will be registered for the same number of credit hours as described above.
+The overall time limit for earning the degree may not exceed five years (including any leaves of absence).
 Candidates who make good progress may accelerate the rate of their dissertation research by registering for more than the standard credit hours per semester, and thus may finish the program early.

 To progress through the SEAS Online Ph.D. program, students must satisfactorily complete four Milestones as requirements toward completion of the degree.

 Milestone 1: To be admitted to candidacy for the doctoral degree, the student must earn a grade point average of at least 3.4 and finish with no grade below B- in the eight classroom courses taken for the doctoral program.

 Milestone 2: By no later than the first semester of research, Summer 2021, the student must be accepted to present their proposed research at an appropriate engineering professional society conference.
 This will serve as the qualifying exam.
 If the candidate is unsuccessful in being accepted to a conference, their studies will be terminated and their work will be transferred to a professional degree program.